Anthrocon/www/content/Registration/registration/index.md

 ### At-the-door membership availability

-Due to the extremely high demand and limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door - only weekend "Attending” level and day passes will be available to purchase.
+Due to the extremely high demand and limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door - only weekend "Attending” level and day passes will be available to purchase while availability lasts.

 ### Ultrasponsor/Supersponsor/Sponsor only available pre-registration